Ashwin-Kalyan/HeartML/README.md

     Train Time: ~ 1.5 hrs
     Patient Acc: 0.9518

+The second is a convolutional neural network written from scratch.

 # Conginetal Heart Defect

 Data: https://figshare.com/articles/dataset/HVSMR-2_0_orig_/25226360?backTo=/collections/HVSMR-2_0_A_3D_cardiovascular_MR_dataset_for_whole-heart_segmentation_in_congenital_heart_disease/7074755

 So I was not able to find a data source that included both normal and positive cases of CHD, so I reframed this project as an anamoly detection (one-class classification) problem.
 I could've hypothetically gotten a control case of normal MRI images but that might've just confused the model especially if they were formatted differently or of different areas of the heart.

-We use Keras to create a Cardiac MRI Autoencoder using a 3D convolutional neural network.
+I use Keras to create a Cardiac MRI Autoencoder using a 3D convolutional neural network.
 The model will essentially compress and reconstruct the CHD MRI images.
 It will be able to do this very well with a low Mean-Squared Error, since the only data I gave it are positive cases.
 If it is given a normal scan it will have a harder time reconstructing it since it will learn the abnormalities and specific patterns only seen in CHD cases, thus resulting in a higher MSE for reconstructing normal cases.
 Thus, if the MSE passes a certain threshold, we will know that it is a normal patient, and if it is below the threshold it is a CHD patient.